Back to Prevention

 Lessons on nutrition labelling for policy makers

-• proactively identify potential trade issues
+• strengthen policy processes to proactively identify potential legal and trade issues

-• minimise trade restrictiveness; and
+• minimise trade restrictiveness and

 References